Pavneet-Sing/bounce-react-animation/README.md

 <h1 align="center"> Bounce-React-Animaiton </h1>

-A project to demonstrate the use of `requestAnimationFrame` to implement animations method in React.
+A project to demonstrate the use of `requestAnimationFrame` function to implement animations in React.

 Introduction
 ------------
-Animations at runtime can be implemented using `requestAnimationFrame` method for effective results and best performance.
-This project includes move and bounce animation with `setInterval` and `requestAnimationFrame` methods.
+Animations at runtime can be implemented using `requestAnimationFrame` function for effective results and best performance.
+This project includes move and bounce animation with `setInterval` and `requestAnimationFrame` functions.

 Animations
 ---------